Are you ready to earn your online nursing degree?

-If you want to become an Advanced Practice Nurse (APN) in Delaware, there are four stages you must be aware of.
+To become an Advanced Practice Nurse (APN) in Delaware, there are 4 stages to be aware of.

-STAGE 1.
-GAIN A GRADUATE EDUCATION AT MASTER’S LEVEL OR ABOVE.
+GAIN A GRADUATE EDUCATION AT MASTERS LEVEL OR ABOVE

 The Board has also determined that graduates have completed either a recency requirement prior to license or a set number of practice hours.
 Additionally stipulations exist for those graduates who cannot be certified in their chosen specialty.

 APNs in Delaware can apply for prescriptive authority.
 To do so, they must have completed courses in diagnosis and management of problems in their clinical specialty; advanced health assessment; advanced pathophysiology; and advanced pharmacology and pharmacotherapeutics.